-According to the National Climate Assessment, climate change is already producing negative health effects for Americans that will worsen as climate change progresses.
+According to the 2018 National Climate Assessment, climate change is already producing negative health effects for Americans that will worsen as climate change progresses (Figure 9).
 In addition to the intensification of current health challenges, climate change will also bring new challenges to individual and public health.
-These challenges will arise as more people are exposed to hazardous conditions like heat waves, floods, droughts, vector-, food-, and water-borne diseases, as the quality and safety of water, air, and food deteriorate, and as these many conditions create additional strains on mental health and well-being.29 Beyond the direct health effects of extreme weather events, human health can also suffer from the disruption of vital public health, healthcare, and related systems in ways that can be harmful to health long after a weather event.
+These challenges will arise as more people are exposed to hazardous conditions like heat waves, floods, droughts, vector-, food-, and water-borne diseases, deterioration of the quality and safety of water, air, and food, and additional strains on mental health and well-being.29 Beyond the direct health effects of extreme weather events, human health can also suffer from the disruption of vital public health, healthcare, and related systems in ways that can be harmful to health long after a weather event.
 The following sections looks at national and Louisiana-specific ways that human health suffers because of climate change.